 What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

-Furthermore, according to the COPD Foundation, many people mistake their increased breathlessness for aging, when really, it could be an early symptom of COPD.
-COPD can develop with little to no previous symptoms, so it’s important to talk to your doctor when these symptoms arise.
+According to the COPD Foundation, many people mistake their increased breathlessness for aging, when really, it could be an early symptom of COPD.
+COPD can develop with little to no previous symptoms, so it’s important to talk to your doctor when these symptoms of lung disease arise.

-We offer a free consultation with one of our specialists to help answer your questions and begin a customized therapy plan based on your needs.
+We offer a free consultation with one of our specialists to help answer your questions and begin a customized therapy plan based on your needs for treatment for COPD.
 Schedule an appointment today or enter your information below to get started!

-If you are looking for the ultimate relief from your COPD, and want to breathe easier, keep reading to learn more about your therapy options.
+If you are looking for the ultimate relief from your COPD and want to breathe easier, keep reading to learn more about therapy options, including stem cell therapy for COPD.

 The COPD Foundation reports that an estimated 30 million individuals in the U.S. suffer from COPD.
-COPD is the third leading cause of death in the U.S. What’s worse is that over half of the people who have symptoms do not know it.
-In Florida, 7.1 percent are affected by COPD, while Kentucky is the state with the highest COPD presence, with 9.3 percent.
+COPD is the third leading cause of death in the U.S. What’s worse is that over half of the people who have symptoms do not know they may have mild to severe COPD.
+In Florida, 6.2 percent of adults are affected by COPD, while Kentucky is the state with the highest COPD presence, with 11.3 percent of adults diagnosed with Chronic Obstructive Pulmonary Disease.

 COPD Therapy Testimonial #1